pegahcarter/audits/tree/audit.md

 Ultimately, my concern is that a flash loan could burn a high percentage of supply as each 10x change in supply burned returns 100x of the reserve.
 Repeated flash loans may have the potential to drain the reserves at a rate higher than expected.

+__Solution:__ Since we already assume some users will arbitrage, this behavior is expected.

 ## Additional Feedback